Wolves vs Southampton: Podence the hero as Wolves off and running

 What we learned from Wolves vs Southampton

-Raul Jimenez injured in warm-up: Worrying news for El Tri fans as Raul Jimenez was forced left out of Wolves’ starting lineup but he was then injured in the warm-up and pulled out of the squad.
+Sasa Kalajdzic ruled out; Raul Jimenez injured in warm-up: Worrying news for El Tri fans as Raul Jimenez was not only left out of Wolves’ starting lineup but he was then injured in the warm-up and pulled out of the squad altogether.
 That meant he was in the stands watching on as his replacement (and new signing from Stuttgart) Sasa Kalajdzic suffered a knee injury in the first half and was replaced at half time.
-Wolves don’t score a lot of goals (just three this season) and having their two main strikers out injured is far from ideal, but it sounds like both will be okay.
+Wolves don’t score a lot of goals (just three this season) and having their two main strikers out injured is far from ideal.

 Little bit of luck finally arrives ahead of tough run for Wolves: They have deserved to win a few games this season but luck has not been with them.
 It was with them on Saturday.
 From Podence’s scuffed shot to Che Adams’ incredible error, Wolves dug deep and worked as hard as ever and they had the rub of the green.
 They now face Manchester City and Liverpool and some of the pressure is off Lage after their first win in 13 Premier League games.
 Given their performances, there is no way they should have been on that run but my word, are they glad it is over.